 For most people, Fallkniven knives can be quite pricey.
 What makes these knives fairly demanding on one’s pockets?
-The answer is a handful of priceless things- excellent design, superb craftsmanship, top shelf materials and, when you purchase a Fallkniven knife, you get reliability.
+The answer is a handful of priceless things: excellent design, superb craftsmanship, and top-shelf materials.
+When you purchase a Fallkniven Odin knife, you get reliability.

 Reliability is what every survival knife is about.
-Purchasing a survival knife that is cheap but does not deliver the level of productivity you demand from it is actually what’s pricey.
+Purchasing a cheap survival knife that does not deliver the level of productivity you demand from it is actually pricey.

-Besides, there are things that a trusty knife can give you like getting your life spared from danger while you are out there in the wild.
+Besides, a trusty knife can spare your life from danger while you are in the wild.

-Reliability, like all Fallkniven knives are all about, is something you can expect from the Fallkniven Odin bowie.
-To prove this is the fact that every Fallkniven knife is taken for testing at the University of Technology in Sweden to see how well they put up with the basic to the intricate demands of field use.
-Every single time, Fallkniven proves that they are the strongest, serial manufactured, stainless steel, knives in the world.
+Like all Fallkniven knives are all about, you can expect reliability from the Fallkniven Odin bowie.
+To prove this, every Fallkniven knife is taken for testing at the University of Technology in Sweden.
+These tests allow us to see how well they put up with the basic to the intricate demands of field use.
+Every single time, Fallkniven proves that they are the world’s strongest, serial-manufactured, stainless steel knives.

 Fallkniven Northern Lights series Odin Bowie is the premier proof of the company’s outstanding track record in knife craftmanship.

-This knife features an oval quillion made from stainless steel and a stacked leather handle made from ox hide that is unaffected by oil and solvents and is impervious to immersion in water whilst providing a very positive grip.
-In addition, the classic stacked leather handle is capped with an aircraft grade aluminum butt cap with a lanyard hole.
-Plus, it is supplied with a heavy-duty, hand-sewn black leather sheath that will last for many years even in extreme conditions.
+This knife features an oval quillion made from stainless steel and a stacked leather handle made from ox hide, unaffected by oil and solvents and impervious to immersion in water while providing a very positive grip.
+In addition, the classic stacked leather handle is capped with an aircraft-grade aluminum butt cap with a lanyard hole.
+It also has a heavy-duty, hand-sewn black leather sheath that will last many years, even in extreme conditions.

-Thus, for those of you who prefer a slightly shorter blade, the Fallkniven Odin Bowie is a smaller brother of the Thor Bowie but features the same top shelf materials and workmanship.
-If you are the type of person who requires the absolute best outdoor gear available, I believe that the Fallkniven Northern Lights series Thor bowie knife (NL1L) can be safely said to be what you exactly need.
+Thus, for those who prefer a slightly shorter blade, the Fallkniven Odin Bowie is a smaller brother of the Thor Bowie.
+It features the same top-shelf materials and workmanship.
+If you’re searching for the best outdoor gear, I believe the Fallkniven Northern Lights series Thor bowie knife (NL1L) is needed.

-First of all, for those of you who are not familiar with VG-10 blade steel, it contains 1.0% Carbon, 15.0% Chromium, 1.0% Molybdenum, 0.2% Vanadium and 1.5% Cobalt.
-It was originally developed by Special Steel Co., Ltd, based in Takefu, Fuki Prefecture in Japan for the manufacture of high end Japanese chef knives.
+First of all, for those unfamiliar with VG-10 blade steel, it contains 1.0% Carbon, 15.0% Chromium, 1.0% Molybdenum, 0.2% Vanadium, and 1.5% Cobalt.
+Special Steel Co., Ltd. originally developed it, based in Takefu, Fuki Prefecture in Japan, to manufacture high-end Japanese chef knives.

-The blade of the Fallkniven Thor survival knife is made from 1/4” bar stock which is then flat ground to create the best possible combination of edge sharpness, edge retention and edge strength.
-It is then finished with a convex edge (the best possible combination of slicing and cutting ability and edge retention).
+The blade of the Fallkniven Thor survival knife is made from 1/4” bar stock which is then flat ground to create the best possible combination of edge sharpness, edge retention, and edge strength.
+It is then finished with a convex edge (the best possible combination of slicing, cutting ability, and edge retention).

-Plus, in my opinion, the shape of the blade on this knife in one of the prettiest Bowie-style Clip Point blades I have ever seen and, in choosing to make it from the ultimate blade steel, Fallkniven has created a knife that approaches perfection!
+Plus, in my opinion, the shape of the blade on this knife is one of the prettiest.
+In choosing to make it from the ultimate blade steel, Fallkniven has created a knife that approaches perfection!

 Fortunately, Fallkniven did not stop with the blade though.
-In order to properly compliment such a beautifully shaped blade, they added a small, oval, stainless steel quillion made from what appears to be 1/4” bar stock and then followed it with a beautiful, stacked, ox hide handle with a hard aluminum butt cap.
+They added a small oval stainless steel quillion, made from 1/4″ bar stock, to enhance the blade’s shape.
+They followed with a beautiful, stacked, ox hide handle with a hard aluminum butt cap.

-While I have to admit that stacked ox hide is an unusual handle material for a dedicated survival knife, I can assure you that you would be absolutely amazed by just how tough this material is.
-So, when you have a material that is nearly as tough as Micarta and but is as pretty as wood, why not make use of it to achieve the best of both worlds?
+Stacked ox hide is an unusual handle material for a dedicated survival knife.
+But I assure you that you will be amazed by how tough this material is.
+Why not use a material that combines the toughness of Micarta with the beauty of wood?

-In addition, although many of you might find the 10” blade to be a bit awkward for fine work such removing the hide from harvested small game animals, the balance of this knife combined with the Clip Point blade shape actually make it very easy to control the tip of the blade.
+Although many of you find the 10” blade awkward for fine work.
+Such as removing the hide from harvested small game animals.
+The balance of this knife combined with the Clip Point blade shape makes it easy to control the blade’s tip.

 So, as you may have guessed by now, like so many others, I am absolutely in love with this knife!!!
-Not only is it one of the prettiest Clip Point Bowie style knives I have ever seen, it is made from some of the finest materials on the planet!
-In fact, my only complaint with this knife is that Fallkniven supplies it with a convex edge which is a type of edge that can only be achieved by hand grinding on specially constructed belt sander.
+It’s one of the prettiest Clip Point Bowie-style knives ever, made from top-notch materials.
+My only complaint: Fallkniven supplies it with a convex edge, achieved through hand grinding on a special belt sander.

 Are you looking for a rich and trustworthy resource of expert outdoor tips, gear reviews, and hot survival topics with a heavy emphasis on hunting and fishing?
 Look no further!
 Wilderness Today’s team of dedicated outdoor enthusiasts, veteran hunters, and passionate anglers are here to share their firsthand experience with you.
 With us, there’s no hiking trip too challenging to undertake and no game too sneaky or massive to take down.
 We have some of the best gear recommendations, tactics, and insider advice on the interweb and the utmost respect for nature.